TJ-0001/Task-1-Exploring-and-Visualizing-a-Simple-Dataset/README.md

 ### 1. Scatter Plot
 * Plotted SepalLengthCm vs SepalWidthCm and PetalLengthCm vs PetalWidthCm.
 * Colored by Species using Seaborn’s `scatterplot`.
-* Purpose: Visualize the relationship between sepal length/width across species.
+* Purpose: Visualize the relationship between sepal and petal length/width across species.

 ### 2. Histograms
 * Created histograms for all numerical features using `df.hist()`.